V-Pranathi/RISC-V/README.md

 ### <a name="rv-d5sk2---risc-v-cpu-pipelined-core"></a> RV-D5SK2 - RISC-V CPU Pipelined core  ###

-Finally, the RISC-V core was developed on Day_4.
-Now its time for implementing the pipelining technique for the core, and some additonal instructions.
+The RISC-V core was developed on Day_4.
+Now we implement the pipelining technique for the core, and some additonal instructions.
 The above architecture is pipelined as follows :

 * A 3 cycle RISC V pipelined core, with all the base integer instruction sets was developed.
 * For Load and store a Data memory element was added with neccessary instruction decoding logic.